 Dr. Min here with Buzzn 👋🏼.
-I’m going to explain the science behind how CBD works with your body.
+I’m going to explain the science behind how CBD may work with your body.
 But, it’s about to get SUPER technical as we delve into the science of it all.

 Ready?
 Let’s start with the basics.

 Cannabinoids are small molecule neurotransmitters.
 Some are synthesized in the body called endocannabinoids (endo = internal) and others are taken or administered exogenously (exo = external).

 The first class of cannabinoids are those that are made naturally via biosynthetic pathways (the biological sequence of combining the production of an end-product, in this case endogenous cannabinoids) by your own cells.
 These are called endocannabinoids.
 The 2 major endocannabinoids are:

 *both are derived from arachodonic acid (the essential fatty acid that plays a key role in cellular signaling)